Showing 23 Result(s)

 Melting and congealing: My brain on GDC…

 I’m Fried from GDC… GDC is always a good time, and it never fails to absolutely liquefy the wrinkly organ between my ears for at least a couple of days afterwards as my neurons rearrange themselves to integrate everything I’ve absorbed.
-Having Daylight Savings Time occur a day after I …
+Having Daylight Savings Time occur a day after I get back and before I’ve …

 True Grit: The 17th personality trait…

 Adding Grit to the equation… It’s not that I didn’t think there were enough personality traits to work with already.
 I mean, there’s sixteen of them!
-However, the traits did not seem to adequately cover characters that can simply hang in there while going through hell, despite what you’d think …
+However, the traits did not seem to adequately cover characters that can simply hang in there while going through hell, despite what you’d think of their personalities otherwise.
+It’s …

 Knowledge Levels: Let your information run deep…

 In the previous blog, I discussed the progress I had made with Interrogative 3, and realized that up to now, I had not discussed something that is core to how NPCs communicate with players (or, eventually, each other): Knowledge Levels.
-It’s important to understand what this is to see that Interrogative …
+It’s important to understand what this is to see that Interrogative is not just some run-of-the-mill …

 PAI – The case for Jekyll and Hyde

 They, who are not what they seem… This week, I’m talking about personalities that are not what they seem, and Jekyll and Hyde is one of the best examples.
-A mild-mannered man (Dr Jekyll) drinks a potion that turns him into a sociopath known as Mr Hyde (read the plot …
+A mild-mannered man (Dr Jekyll) drinks a potion that turns him into a sociopath known as Mr Hyde (read the plot here), and though they are …

 PAI – Giving the characters some character